massimocandela/whois-wrapper/README.md

 # whois-wrapper

 There are various nodejs whois clients.
-All of them do too many elaborated things and none good.
+All of them do too many elaborated things but often fail to provide the same reliability of the CLI whois client.

 This is not a whois client, this is just a wrapper around the whois client installed on your OS.
-There is nothing more reliable than the CLI whois client.

 Only tested on mac and linux.